 If you plan to head south for the winter, you’ll need to drain your pipes completely before you go.
 Draining your plumbing system helps ensure stagnant water within the pipes does not freeze and expand while you’re away.

 Because water expands as it turns to ice, it creates pressure within your plumbing.
-As pressure grows, it can force a leak in your pipe or worse, burst the pipe completely.
-If you’re gone all winter, you won’t know there’s been a leak until you return home in the spring, or until a nice neighbor notices a problem.
-By the time you’re aware of it, even a small leak can cause extensive damage to your home.
-Here’s how to properly drain your pipes:
+And as that pressure grows, it can force a leak in your pipe or, worse, burst the pipe completely.
+If you’re gone all winter, you likely won’t know there’s been a leak until you return home in the spring, or until a nice neighbor notices a problem.

-● Start by shutting off your main water valve.
-If you don’t know where to find the valve, look near your water meter—it’s typically located somewhere in the same vicinity.
+If you don’t know where to find your home’s main water valve, look near your water meter—it’s typically located somewhere in the same vicinity.
 Turn the valve until it is fully closed, meaning the handle is adjacent to the main water line.

-● Once the valve is closed, turn on every faucet in your home.
-Let the faucets run until water stops flowing.
+Once you’ve closed the valve, turn on every faucet in your home.
+Leave the faucets open and let them run until water stops flowing.

-● Flush every toilet in your house to clear standing water from the toilet bowls and tanks.
-You can also add a plumbing system antifreeze to ensure any remaining water won’t freeze while you’re away.
+Flush every toilet in your house to clear standing water from the toilet bowls and tanks.
+If a small amount of water remains in the toilet, that’s fine.
+You can add a plumbing system antifreeze to ensure any remaining water won’t freeze while you’re away.

-● Leave the valve in the closed position until you return home in spring.
+Once you’ve cleared all the water from within your plumbing system, leave your main water valve in the closed position until you return home in spring.

 Have Your Drains Professionally Cleaned